sparkplugstudios/sparkplugstudios.github.io/_posts/2022-02-15-a-circuit-python-library-for-the-PAA5100JE.md

     - Tutorial
 ---

-I've recently been playing around with several [RP2040 boards](https://www.tomshardware.com/uk/best-picks/best-rp2040-boards) as a means of investigating the [RP2040](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html) as a potential platform for a new project.
-However as the RP2040 itself is still fairly new, there is not a great amount of compatible libraries for existing sensors and breakouts yet.
+Recently I have been playing around with several [RP2040](https://www.tomshardware.com/uk/best-picks/best-rp2040-boards) based micro-controllers in order to investigate the [RP2040](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html) as a platform for an upcoming project.
+During my studies I have found that because the RP2040 itself is still fairly new; there is not that large an amount of compatible libraries for existing sensors and breakouts yet.
+The libraries do exist; just for other platforms such as [Arduino](https://www.arduino.cc/) and [Raspberry PI](https://www.raspberrypi.com/).

 [![](/wp-content/uploads/2022/02/16/PA5100EJ_Breadboard_1.jpg)](wp-content\uploads\2022\02\16\PA5100EJ_Breadboard_1.jpg)
 <span class="caption">Figure 1: The PAA5100EJ connected to a Feather RP2040</span>

-The libraries do exist; just for other platforms such as [Arduino](https://www.arduino.cc/) and [Raspberry PI](https://www.raspberrypi.com/).
-The [PAA5100JE optical flow sensor](https://shop.pimoroni.com/products/paa5100je-optical-tracking-spi-breakout) is one such sensor; more importantly, its also a sensor I want to use for the aforementioned project.
-With all this in mind; the only thing for it, was to have a go a porting the existing python library for the PAA5100EJ developed by [Pimoroni](https://github.com/pimoroni/pmw3901-python).
-The way I look at it is this; hey as I'm a complete noob when it comes to all things python, what better way to get my feet wet!
+The [PAA5100JE optical flow sensor](https://shop.pimoroni.com/products/paa5100je-optical-tracking-spi-breakout) is one such sensor; more importantly, its a sensor I also want to use for the aforementioned (top secret) project.
+With all this in mind; the only thing for it, was to have a go a porting an existing library over to circuit-python.
+I chose circuit-python because I want to utilise its HID capabilities further on in the projects development.
+This decision also had the knock on effect of highlighting the python library for the PAA5100EJ developed by [Pimoroni](https://github.com/pimoroni/pmw3901-python) as the best starting point for the project.

-Luckily the port was successful and the following post outlines how you can use the code in your own projects.
-It also highlights some of the discoveries and decisions that I made along the way.
+Luckily the port was successful and this post outlines how you can use the code in your own projects.
+It also highlights some of the discoveries and decisions that I made along the way so that I can refer to them in the future.

 ## Prerequisites

-Before you can use the port I came up with you will need to ensure you have several prerequisites.
-Assuming you already have a CircuitPython installation; you will also need to install the [Adafruit_Circuit_BusDevice library](https://github.com/adafruit/Adafruit_CircuitPython_BusDevice).
+Before you can use the code you will need to ensure you have several prerequisites.
+Assuming you already have a Circuit-python installation, you will also need to install the [Adafruit_Circuit_BusDevice library](https://github.com/adafruit/Adafruit_CircuitPython_BusDevice).
 This library can be located via the previous link or installed via the following pip command:

 ```
 pip3 install adafruit-circuitpython-busdevice